 Short Answer

-Both the model and the market expect WTI oil prices to reach $80.01 or above by December 31, 2026, with no compelling evidence of mispricing.
-Both overwhelmingly agree on this outcome, with only minor residual uncertainty.
+Both the model and the market expect oil (WTI) to get $80.01 or above by Dec 31, 2026, with no compelling evidence of mispricing.

 1. Executive Verdict